-Laptops and iPads are without a doubt convenient devices.
+Laptops and iPads are, without a doubt, convenient devices.
 These devices help bring the world to your fingertips.
 You might be reading this article using either device.
 Nonetheless, you may sometimes have to choose between a laptop and an iPad.
-So, you have to consider, laptop vs iPad which is better one for you?
+So, you have to consider, laptop vs iPad which is better for you?

 Both a laptop and iPad come with their benefits.
 Therefore, you must consider your needs.
 Generally, laptops are favored for their powerful processors – allowing them to work faster and to multitask. iPads are ideal for those who want portability.